Here's another homage/parody cover of mine for CAPA-Alpha, done around the

 The state of the blog is once again a clog, and I have only myself to blame.

 While Blogger is highly complicit in making even slightly tricky posts much trickier than they should be, I'm supposed to remember that.
-Yet here I am with things backed up in part because I wanted to present some image-intensive offerings before taking the kind of planned extended break that I so often try to schedule and never really get to follow through on — because an unintentional hiatus manifests first, leaving me with a drive to just get those "last" few efforts published for peace of mind.
+Yet here I sit with things backed up in part because I wanted to present some image-heavy offerings before taking the kind of extended break that I so often try to schedule and never really get to follow through on — because an unintentional hiatus manifests first, leaving me with a drive to just get those "last" few efforts published for peace of mind and personal satisfaction.

 • adangst — [ad angst] n.
 What keeps us tuning in to watch Don Draper.